yy3488/b9122/assignment2/README.md

 ### 1.1 Recursive function (10 points)

-Complete the file `compound_interest_recursive.py` to compute the interest payment on the account with a recursive function.
+Complete the file `compound_interest.py` to compute the interest payment on the account with a recursive function.
 It's similar to Assignment 1, exercise 1.1, but with a recursive function.

 Also complete the `calculate_interest()` function to call your recursive function.
 This is called a "helper" or "wrapper" function.

+Note: you should NOT import the function you wrote for Assignment 1.
+You have to define a brand new function, from scratch.

 Submit the file on GradeScope without changing the name.